cedricclyburn/cedricclyburn/README.md

 ### Hi there 👋
+I'm a 19-year-old computer science major at NC State University, with passion in machine learning and applications of large-scale data.

+- ☸ I'm currently working on Kubernetes/OpenShift
+- ₿ I'm currently learning about enterprise blockchain technology
+- 💬 Ask me about cloud-native technology!
+- 😄 Pronouns: he/him

 <!--
 **cedricclyburn/cedricclyburn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.